LUSH • Caca Marron • Hair Color

 |Would buy this product again.||58%|

-Age: 18 & Under Skin: Combination, Fair Hair: Black, Wavy, Fine Eyes: Hazel
+Age: 18 & Under Skin: Combination, Fair, Cool Hair: Black, Wavy, Fine Eyes: Green

 Never again.
 I bought the black version of this dye (caca noir) and it was the biggest waste of money!
 I found it extremely hard to apply, and the turnout was awful.
 It made my hair this really gross looking reddish brown shade.
 The next day I had to cover it up with a black semi permanent dye, because it just looked so bad.
 The reason why I had to use semi permanent instead of permanent is you have to wait atleast 3 months before using permanent stuff, because if you put permanent dye over henna it can go a greenish color.
 I believe you can have positive experiences with henna, but I wouldn't suggest anyone to take the henna route.
 Theres much better natural dyes out there.

 Age: 25-29 Skin: Combination, Fair Hair: Red Eyes: Blue

 I swear by this product.
 In fact, I'm sitting on the computer with the henna in my hair right now!